crewship apply

 1 | Generic failure (validation, network, partial apply) |

-apply doesn’t surface a Terraform-style “code 2 = changes applied” because every CI pipeline already knows the previous state via git.
+apply doesn’t surface a “code 2 = changes applied” because every CI pipeline already knows the previous state via git.
 Use --dry-run for the “did anything change?” check.

 Common errors

-invalid services_json: services["xyz"]: name must be a DNS label — service names must be valid RFC 1035 DNS labels (1–63 chars, lowercase letters/digits/-, starting with a letter and ending with letter or digit) since they become bridge-network DNS aliases.
+crew "code-review" already exists— drop--strictto update in place, or pass--replaceto recreate.aborted: destructive plan requires confirmation (pass --yes)—applysaw a-line in the plan and stdin isn’t a TTY.
+Pass-y/--yesin CI, or run interactively.invalid services_json: services["xyz"]: name must be a DNS label— service names must be valid RFC 1035 DNS labels (1–63 chars, lowercase letters/digits/-, starting with a letter and ending with letter or digit) since they become bridge-network DNS aliases.skill "X" references unknown credential env "Y"— everyenv_refs:entry must point at a credential declared in the same manifest (in the crew or at workspace scope).

 Next step after apply

-When the manifest declares spec.devcontainer on any crew, apply prints a hint at the end:
+When the manifest declaresspec.devcontainer on any crew, apply prints a hint at the end:

 See also